ThreeMammals/Ocelot/docs/features/caching.rst

 In this example ttl seconds is set to 15 which means the cache will expire after 15 seconds.

-If you look at the example `here <https://github.com/TomPallister/Ocelot/blob/develop/test/Ocelot.ManualTest/Program.cs>`_ you can see how the cache manager is setup and then passed into the Ocelot
+If you look at the example `here <https://github.com/TomPallister/Ocelot/blob/develop/test/Ocelot.ManualTest/Program.cs>`_ you can see how the cache manager is setup and then passed into the Ocelot AddCacheManager configuration method.
-AddOcelotOutputCaching configuration method.
 You can use any settings supported by the CacheManager package and just pass them in.

 Anyway Ocelot currently supports caching on the URL of the downstream service and setting a TTL in seconds to expire the cache.
 You can also clear the cache for a region by calling Ocelot's administration API.

+Your own caching
+^^^^^^^^^^^^^^^^

+If you want to add your own caching method implement the following interfaces and register them in DI e.g. ``services.AddSingleton<IOcelotCache<CachedResponse>, MyCache>()``

+``IOcelotCache<CachedResponse>`` this is for output caching.

+``IOcelotCache<FileConfiguration>`` this is for caching the file configuration if you are calling something remote to get your config such as Consul.

+Please dig into the Ocelot source code to find more.
+I would really appreciate it if anyone wants to implement Redis, memcache etc..